thejoshwolfe/yazl/README.md

 sometime during or after the call to `end()`.
 `finalSize` is of type `Number` and can either be `-1` or the guaranteed eventual size in bytes of the output data that can be read from `outputStream`.

+Note that `finalSizeCallback` is usually called well before `outputStream` has piped all its data;
+this callback does not mean that the stream is done.

 If `finalSize` is `-1`, it means means the final size is too hard to guess before processing the input file data.
 This will happen if and only if the `compress` option is `true` on any call to `addFile()`, `addReadStream()`, or `addBuffer()`,